pklatka/photo-organizer/README.md

-# Photo segregator
+# Photo organizer
-Application for segregating photos in given date range.
+Application for ordering photos in given date range and copying them to new created folder.